Budapest Hungary Travel Guide

 For beverages on the go.

 Light packing improves mobility.
 Roll clothes tightly to save space.
-Use packing cubes.
+Use packing cubes for organization.

 Remember to leave some space for souvenirs!